-The Quick Service Restaurant (QSR) (or Fast Food Restaurants) industry is a $781.3 billion industry that has grown at an annual rate of 2.6% over the past 5 years.
+The Quick Service Restaurant (QSR) (or Fast Food Restaurants) industry is a $781.3 billion industry which has grown at an annual rate of 2.6% over the past 5 years.
 Growth has been driven by rising consumer income, leading to more people dining out.
 Consumers have grown more health-conscious and in response, QSRs have expanded their menu to include healthier options.
 Despite this effort, this consumer shift has hurt the QSR industry as most of its revenue is driven by burger establishments.

 Over the next five years, the industry is expected to continue growing at an annual rate of 2.6% to reach $886.2 billion by 2025 .
 Growth in the industry will come from a continued increase in consumer income.
 Large QSR players will seek growth from global expansion into East Asia, where incomes are rising and where there is a low concentration of QSRs.

-North America will continue to lead in market share by revenue, however, businesses are expected to consolidate operations to manage and maintain existing profit margins.
+North America will continue to lead in market share by revenue, however businesses are expected to consolidate operations to manage and maintain existing profit margins.
 This will drive competition in the form of price and product innovations.
 Businesses will continue to evolve product offerings in response to health-conscious trends.
-This will impact single-product operators, such as Pita Pit, as the need for variety, e.g. paleo and gluten-free offerings, will be a key competitive factor.
+This will impact single-product operators, such as Pita Pit, as the need for variety, e.g. paleo and gluten free offerings, will be a key competitive factor.

 Customers and Competition

-Competition in the industry has been fierce due to the saturation of QSR businesses in North America.
+Competition in the industry has been fierce due to saturation of QSR businesses in North America.
 Increases in single-location operators and franchising have driven this trend and businesses now compete on price and product innovations.
 As a result, businesses will be looking to optimize their North American business unit through consolidation while seeking growth through global expansion into emerging economies, such as India and Russia.

 Pita Pit Business Model

 In many respects, Pita Pit was ahead of its time by focusing on s customer segment that valued healthy lifestyles, which is a trend that is now driving the market.
-However, over the past few years existing and new businesses have adopted similar approaches in both offering healthy options and having highly customizable offerings.
+However, over the past few years existing and new businesses have adopted similar approaches in both offering healthy options and having highly customizable offering.
 As a result, competition is high in the QSR industry.